-We support the principle of the policy but it does not go far enough.
+We agree with and support the principle of the policy but do not believe it goes far enough.
 We would wish to see it:

 - recognise the importance of the food environment - be more specific about the use of the Place Standard Tool - acknowledge and deal with the gaps within the Place Standard Tool, most specifically the food environment.